 The Meeting welcomes children of all ages to participate in the Children’s Program while adults are in Meeting for Worship.
 Organized instruction for children ages five years and up is organized by the Children’s Committee, with childcare provided for younger attenders.
-Children typically spend the first 15 minutes with the adults in silent worship – or 30 minutes on Query Sundays (3rd Sundays).
+Children typically spend the first 10 minutes with the adults in silent worship.

 Children are then led out of Meeting and to their programs in the First Day School rooms.
 They return to their parents in the Meeting room at the end of the worship hour.

 See a transcript and discussion questions for this video by QuakerSpeak here .

 Quakers (or Friends) believe that there is that of God (or the Divine) in everyone.
 Because Quakerism offers no doctrine about exactly what God is, you will find that Quakers hold many different ideas about God.
 You will often hear them refer to the Light, inner teacher, or the Inner Light.
 Each year, children and youth in their programs focus on a specific theme that serves as an on-going focal point in the curriculum.
 Themes are chosen by the Children’s Committee in consultation with children, youth and Children’s Program staff.
 Previous years’ themes have included:

 - The Inner Light and exploring it through sensing, thinking, feeling, intuiting and doing

 - How to Be a Friend, through listening, acceptance, commitment with boundaries, speaking truth and forgiveness of self and others

 - SPICES, or the six Quaker values of simplicity, peace, integrity, community, equality and stewardship

 Early Elementary Program